Mountain running: the words themselves can spark a sense of awe in many people, but even most runners don’t fully understand what a mountain run is.

 Some runners like running with lightweight trekking poles, and some prefer to run without.

 On steep terrain, they can help you engage your upper body and provide extra balance on technical descents.
-Look for poles that are lightweight and fold up small so you can stash them in your running vest when you’re not using them.
+Look for hiking poles that are lightweight and fold up small so you can stash them in your running vest when you’re not using them.

 Finally, how do you carry all this gear?!